 Ideally, a pet chinchilla’s cage must have containers for food and water and have sufficient hiding spots and shavings.
-In addition to that, it should also include an exercise wheel and some chew toys.
-Most pet chinchillas can achieve their exercise during their time outside the cage, but an exercise wheel would still be preferred to keep it entertained.
+In addition to that, it should also include an exercise wheel and some chew toys. (this is the one I have) Most pet chinchillas can achieve their exercise during their time outside the cage, but an exercise wheel would still be preferred to keep it entertained.

 Once installed, an exercise wheel might not be immediately used by the chinchilla.
 Don’t worry or have regrets; it’s natural for animals to take a while to get used to something new, especially within its comfort zone.
 Some chinchillas will adapt to such changes much faster than others but don’t expect a new pet chinchilla to get acclimated right away.
 Over time, and once you have tamed your pet, the wheel will be used and be frequented for entertainment and exercising.
 If this idea interests you, below are some of the steps you might want to check on before purchasing or making any wheel for the cage.